Vin Santo: Wine styles

 The styles, colour, sweetness and quality of Vin Santo can vary widely depending on the grape varieties and production methods used to make the wine.
 While white grapes, such as Trebbiano and Malvasia in Tuscany, are most widely used, red grape varieties (such as Sangiovese) can be used to produce a rosé style wine.
 When red grape varieties are used, the wine is often labelled as Occhio di Pernice, which has its own DOC classification in several regions of Italy.
 The wines can be made to fit any style of sweetness levels from bone dry, almost Fino Sherry-like, to extremely sweet and on par with the botrytised wines of France and Germany.
-The wines can even be fortified with grape spirit added during fermentation, like Port.
+The wines can even be fortified with grape spirit added during fermentation, such as Port.
 These fortified examples are usually labelled as Vin Santo Liquoroso.

 The colour of wine Vin Santo can range from a pale to dark amber to even neon orange.
 The flavours typical of Vin Santo often include nutty or raisin notes with honey and cream attributes.
 In Italy it is traditionally served with biscotti (cantuccini) that may be dunked into the wine.

 Wine regions

-For most of the 20th century, Vin Santo was often sold as basic vino da tavola due to Italian wine authorities' difficulties in classifying the many different styles of the wine.
+For most of the 20th century, Vin Santo was often sold as basic vino da tavola ('table wine') due to Italian wine authorities' difficulties in classifying the many different styles of the wine.
 Today most of the major Italian wine producing regions have their own DOCs for specific Vin Santo wines produced in those areas.
 While the style is traditionally associated with Tuscany, examples can be found on the international wine market from throughout Italy.
-In the Trentino region, a dried straw wine made from the Nosiola grape is popularly labelled as Vino Santo.
+In the autonomous province of Trento, a dried straw wine made from the Nosiola grape is popularly labelled as Vino Santo.
 A noticeable difference between the Trentino and Tuscan examples is that the Trentino wines are usually less oxidised due to the wines regularly being "topped up" to prevent a large ullage.